 Pavement condition data is a critical component of all pavement management systems.
 The accuracy and validity of pavement condition data is the basis for many activities conducted by airports and local agencies.
 Pavement condition data is used, for example, to support asset management, assess existing and future pavement condition, establish budget needs and evaluate budget impacts, and select projects for pavement maintenance and rehabilitation.
-Many federal transportation bills (National Performance Management Measures; Assessing Pavement Condition for the National Highway Performance Program and Bridge Condition for the National Highway Performance Program) are performance-based.
-As such, agencies are increasingly required to report validated pavement conditions when requesting funding.
-Pavement condition reporting in support of federal funding requests includes existing project data on rut depth, the International Roughness Index (IRI) and percent cracking for flexible pavements and faulting for jointed concrete pavements, and IRI and percent cracking for continuously reinforced concrete pavements.
+For example, NPIAS airports are required to maintain a Pavement Management System to be eligible for FAA grant programs, but they are given latitude in the methodology used to collect pavement distress data.

 ACRP Research Report 203, Collecting, Applying, and Maintaining Pavement Condition Data at Airports, was published in 2019.
 The report describes best practices in collecting and using airfield pavement condition data.
 As part of the pavement management process the data are used to determine the Pavement Condition Index (PCI), which in turn is used to inform and improve operations, maintenance, and capital improvement programs.
 The availability of guidance to help airports determine the best approaches to collect, apply, and maintain pavement condition data has not kept pace with rapid changes in the associated technology, and this report was developed to address the need for guidance on the strategies available for pavement condition data collection, use, and storage.
-Decision tools (decision trees and matrices) are used to present appropriate strategies.
 Many airports approach this topic differently, and with new technologies deployed, there will continue to be a broad range of practices.
-The guidelines presented will help those involved in airport pavement condition data to sort through associated decisions related to those practices.
-NCHRP Synthesis 334, Automated Pavement Distress Collection Techniques, 2004, documents highway community practice and research and development efforts in the automated collection and processing of pavement condition data techniques typically used in network-level pavement management.
+The guidelines presented in ACRP Research Report 203 help those involved in airport pavement condition data to sort through associated decisions related to those practices.
+Similarly, an initial NCHRP Synthesis 334, Automated Pavement Distress Collection Techniques, 2004, documents highway community practice and research and development efforts in the automated collection and processing of pavement condition data techniques typically used in network-level pavement management.
 The study covered all phases of automated pavement data collection and processing for pavement surface distress, pavement ride quality, rut-depth measurements, and joint-faulting measurements.
 Included in the scope were technologies employed (now potentially dated), contracting issues, quality assurance, costs and benefits of automated techniques, monitoring frequencies and sampling protocols in use, degree of adoption of national standards for data collection, and contrast between the state of the art and the state of the practice.
 Three case studies are included as examples of transportation agencies applying a variety of methods for pavement condition data collection and processing.
-This synthesis uses both reports as bases and updates the technology that is and can be used to collect pavement condition information.

 Airport agencies have implemented automated pavement data collection for several years now.
 It is important to learn from their experience and the improvements in their process over time.
-Uses of GIS and ADS-B are of increasing interest.
 This concise synthesis of practice intends to document existing practices from a range of geographically and size diverse airports.
-Compilation of practices and lessons learned will be very beneficial to airports that are just moving into automated pavement data collection or airports with limited experience and few staff.
+Compilation of practices, lessons learned, and the current state of practice will be very beneficial to airports and agencies.

-The objective of this synthesis is to document airport practices, challenges, and success in conducting automated pavement condition data collection surveys.
-The study is intended to showcase successful practices, integration of automated data collection into pavement management systems, and efforts needed for reporting pavement condition.
-The intended audience for this compilation of practice is airport maintenance managers and engineering staff responsible for airfield pavement maintenance management systems.
+The objective of this synthesis is to document airport practices, challenges, and lessons learned in conducting automated pavement condition surveys.
+The study is intended to showcase practices, integration of automated data collection into pavement management systems, and efforts needed for reporting pavement condition.
+The intended audience for this compilation of practice includes airport agencies and staff responsible for airfield pavement maintenance management systems.

 Information to be described in a concise report to describe airport practices: